Herman Dzumafo: Mitra Kukar

 On 12 February 2014, he signed for Mitra Kukar.
 Dzumafo made his league debut on 15 February 2014 in a match against Perseru Serui.
 On 20 February 2014, Dzumafo scored his first goal for Mitra Kukar against Persela Lamongan in the 15th minute at the Aji Imbut Stadium, Tenggarong.

 Persegres Gresik

 In 2015, Dzumafo joined Persegres Gresik United.
 He made his debut on 5 April 2015 in a match against Borneo.
 On 11 April 2015, Dzumafo scored his first goal for Persegres Gresik in the 14th minute against Barito Putera.

 PSPS Riau

 In 2017, Dzumafo signed a with Liga 2 club PSPS Riau.
 He made 15 league appearances and scored 11 goals for PSPS.

-Bhayangkara FC
+Bhayangkara

 On 4 January 2018, he joined Bhayangkara.
 Dzumafo made his league debut on 31 March 2018 in a match against PSMS Medan.
 On 31 March 2018, Dzumafo scored his first goal for Bhayangkara against PSMS in the 39th minute at the Teladan Stadium, Medan.
 He made 65 league appearances and scored 21 goals for Bhayangkara.